meme-es/whatsapp-bot/README.md

 # WhatsApp Chatbot

-> This is the capstone project of the Ruby course in the Microverse program.
+> Web service using Sinatra, a framework of Ruby

 The project is about a chatbot through WhatsApp using Ruby.